Class Attendance Policies & Retaking Courses

 Repeating Coursework:

-A student may repeat a course in which a passing grade was received if the desire is to strengthen knowledge or improve the grade, but only if classroom seats are available after students wishing to attempt the course for the first time have registered.
-Both the old and new grades are used to compute the student’s grade point average (receive MSH – Michigan Semester hours and MHP – Michigan Honor Points), but the credit hours for a passing grade are counted only once toward degree requirements (does not earn CTP – Credits Toward Program).
+Through Winter 2026: A student may repeat a course in which a passing grade was received if the desire is to strengthen knowledge or improve the grade, but only if classroom seats are available after students wishing to attempt the course for the first time have registered.
+Both the old and new grades are used to compute the student’s grade point average, but the credits for a passing grade are counted only once toward degree requirements.
+A student repeating a course will receive Michigan Semester Hours (MSH) and Michigan Honor Points (MHP), but will not earn Credits Toward Program (CTP).
 Both the initial and the second course registration will be displayed on the student’s transcript.

 MBA/MBA/MAcc/MM/MSCM/MBAn: